-In December 2013 I wrote an article on How to Create a MT4 EA for a SuperTrend trading strategy.
+In December 2013 I wrote an article on How to Create an MT4 EA for a SuperTrend trading strategy.
 Since then the MQL4 programming language has had a few changes.
-So in this article I will show how to update the EA to reflect the latest version of MQL4.
+So in this article, I will show how to update the EA to reflect the latest version of MQL4.
 This article is intended for people who are new to using Expert Advisors or anyone who wants to understand the EA code better.

 Don’t forget you can download the EA featured in this article for free.
 Simply signup to the Tradinformed Newsletter and you will receive this EA and accompanying indicator.
 More help and guidance is provided in the accompanying video shown below.

 The first stage of the EA sets out the #properties.
 The only significant one to be aware of is strict.
 This means that the EA will be checked against the most recent MQL4 standards by the compiler.